Tybalt: Part in the play

 Later, at the Capulets' ball, Tybalt is the first to recognize Romeo through his disguise, and would kill him if not forbidden by his uncle, Lord Capulet.
 His lust for revenge unsated, Tybalt sends a challenge letter to Romeo for a duel to the death.
 At the beginning of Act III, he enters looking for Romeo, only to create tensions with Mercutio, who was mocking Tybalt even before he walked into the scene.
-Tybalt initially ignores Mercutio and confronts Romeo, who refuses to fight because of his secret recent marriage to Juliet.
+Tybalt initially ignores Mercutio and confronts Romeo, who refuses to fight because of his recent secret marriage to Juliet.
 Tybalt becomes even angrier; he does not know Romeo cannot fight him because they are now relatives.

 Mercutio loses his temper and begins fighting Tybalt himself.
 Romeo tries to stop the combat by rushing between them, and Tybalt then stabs Mercutio under his arm.
 Mercutio dies from the wound, angering an already emotional Romeo.
 Enraged, Romeo duels and kills Tybalt in return, leading to his own exile by Prince Escalus.